This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Observations and Screenings for All Babies

 Some of the screenings that help diagnose cerebral palsy are used for all newborns.
 Others are reserved for children showing symptoms or developmental delays.
-These are some of the common screenings most babies undergo soon after birth:
+These are some of the standard screenings most babies undergo soon after birth:

 - All infants receive an APGAR score (activity, pulse, grimace, appearance, and respiration) within the first five minutes of life.
 If there are problems with breathing, circulation, or neurologic function, the APGAR score will be low, indicating that further evaluation should be considered.